 The previous session highlighted the vital relationship between local communities and their environments, showcasing how recognizing this interconnectedness can lead to sustainable futures.
 Communities thrive within their territories of life, where they engage with biodiversity, restoration and sustainable development in meaningful ways.
 When local voices are at the forefront of discussions, we hear first-hand the aspirations and challenges faced by those who directly depend on their environment.
 Moreover, these communities exemplify the concept of commons and territories of life.
 They manage resources collectively, respecting their cultural heritage while promoting ecological balance.
 This dynamic fosters resilience, allowing communities to adapt and thrive even amidst changing environmental conditions.
 This session prioritises the insights of local community members, placing their voices and experiences centre stage.
 This approach amplifies the narrative that sustainability is not merely an academic endeavour.
 Instead, it is a collaborative effort that draws upon diverse knowledge systems rooted in tradition and experience.
 Understanding how communities navigate their relationship with biodiversity sheds light on innovative practices that could benefit broader ecological initiatives.

 Pablo Dominguez The surprising lack of data on European commons, while it is one of the regions of the world with more public statistics available, particularly within the EU and neighboring countries, where there is not even a single mention to the commons in the present CAP (2023-2027) nor in the EU Green Deal with its associated strategies (Biodiversity & Farm to Fork Strategies, Climate Law, etc.).
 I will claim that the “invisible reality” of the European commons cannot be ignored any longer, especially considering the new EU ambitious agri-environmental targets set by the new ‘green’ policies mentioned above, quite aligned also with the achievement of the UN’s Sustainable Development Goals.
 In such a context, presenting and discussing different ongoing or possible future ways for identifying and mapping the commons at continental scale could help policy and legislation progress in favor of the commons, while considering the risks and opportunities of such a procedure.
-Matteo Sposato LandMark is a global initiative aimed at providing Indigenous Peoples and local communities with a platform to map and communicate the lands they hold and manage, with the goal of strengthening their claims, of highlighting the contributions of these territories to solving the...
+Pablo’s presentation can be found here.
+Matteo Sposato LandMark is a global initiative aimed at providing Indigenous Peoples and local communities with a platform to map and communicate the lands they hold and manage, with the goal of strengthening their claims, of highlighting the...
 Read More

 Networking and side sessions including: – “Rencontre et échanges des communiers en France”.
 Organisé par Gretchen Walters, Ilanne Kaczmarek, Alys Crétier, Olivier Hymas.
 Financé par la Fondation de France – ICCA – Session Two.
 Internal ICCA Consortium matters -Implementing the ICCA Consortium Strategy.
 Expected attendance: Members and Honorary Members of the ICCA Consortium – Note: this session will be in parallel with other sessions of the European Commons Conference – zoom. – Response to Request for case studies: Addressing barriers to advance IP & LC led governance of protected and conserved areas see Case study request Solicitud de estudio de caso , or Demande d’étude de cas .